 Management's Discussion and Analysis of Financial Condition and Results of Operations of our business is designed to provide a reader of our financial statements with a narrative from the perspective of management.
 You should read the following discussion in conjunction with the sections entitled "Envista Holdings Corporation Audited Consolidated Financial Statements" included in this Annual Report on Form 10-K. This section of the Form 10-K generally discusses 2023 and 2022 items and year-to-year comparisons between 2023 and 2022.
-Discussion of 2021 items and year-to-year comparisons between 2022 and 2021 are not included in this Form 10-K, and can be found in "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
+Discussion of 2021 items and year-to-year comparisons between 2023 and 2022.
+Discussion of 2021 items and year-to-year comparisons between 2023 and 2022.
+Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of the Company's Annual Report on Form 10-K for the year ended December 31, 2022.